 Co Parenting During Divorce Counseling Bethesda, MD Offers

 The end of a marriage can be a sad time, even if you are the one who initiates the divorce.
 A divorce can be like experiencing the death of a loved one.
-As a result, it may require a grieving process similarly to losing a loved one.
+As a result, it may require a grieving process that is similar to losing a loved one.
 Dealing with all of the changes resulting from divorce can be difficult financially, mentally, and physically.
 When there are children, it can be that much harder.
-Many people find that co parenting during divorce counseling can be helpful when working through the divorce process.
+Many people in Bethesda, MD find that co parenting during divorce counseling can be helpful when working through the divorce process.
 At Lindsey Hoskins & Associates, we offer counseling for people who are dealing with these issues.

 What are some of the feelings a parent going through a divorce may experience?

 Some of the emotions that an individual may struggle with include anxiety, depression, fear, grief, and guilt.
 A parent’s guilt may increase with concerns about how the divorce may affect the children.
 Co parenting during divorce counseling in Bethesda, MD can be easier with the aid of a therapist.
 A therapist from Lindsey Hoskins & Associates can provide you with the tools you need.

 A divorce can exacerbate existing emotional issues, such as depression and anxiety.
 Many people feel that a divorce means they have failed their relationship and their responsibility to their children.
 Anger and bitterness toward the other spouse can result.
 Co parenting during divorce counseling in Bethesda, MD can be easier if both of you are attending the sessions.
 Therapy can help work through those feelings and instead of feeling like they have failed, a parent often begins to view therapy as an opportunity for personal growth.